Slovak language: Geographic distribution and status

 Beside that, national minorities and ethnic groups also have explicit permission to use their distinct languages.
-Slovakia is a country with established Language policy concerning its official language.
+Slovakia is a country with an established language policy concerning its official language.

 Regulation

 Standard Slovak (spisovná slovenčina) is defined by an Act of Parliament on the State Language of the Slovak Republic (language law).
 According to this law, the Ministry of Culture approves and publishes the codified form of Slovak based on the judgment of specialised Slovak linguistic institutes and specialists in the area of the state language.
 This is traditionally the Ľudovít Štúr Institute of Linguistics, which is part of the Slovak Academy of Sciences.
 In practice, the Ministry of Culture publishes a document that specifies authoritative reference books for standard Slovak usage, which is called the codification handbook (kodifikačná príručka).
 The current regulations were published on 15 March 2021.
 There are four such publications: